wilmost/Learning-Kubernetes/README.md

 - a Service groups together a number of pods that perform the same function and presents them as a single entity.

+### Types
+type determines how the Service is exposed.
+Defaults to ClusterIP.
+Valid options are ExternalName, ClusterIP, NodePort, and LoadBalancer.

 -ClusterIP
 -Load Balancer
 -Node Port
+-ExternalName

 **Commands**